chrisseldo/amplitude-dev-center/docs/integrations/redshift-export.md

 !!!note

     You will need admin privileges in Amplitude, as well as a role that allows you to enable resources in Redshift.

+!!!note

+Depending on your company's network policy, you may need to add the following IP addresses to your allowlist to allow Amplitude's servers to access your Redshift instance:
+* 52.33.3.219
+* 35.162.216.242
+* 52.27.10.221

 1. Navigate to the *Data Destinations* page from the bottom of the left side panel.
 2. CLick **View all Destinations**, click the Redshift panel.